microsoft/o365-moodle/README.md

 # Documentation

-The documentation for installing, configuring, and using these plugins is available here: https://docs.moodle.org/27/en/Office365.
+The documentation for installing, configuring, and using these plugins is available here: https://docs.moodle.org/30/en/Office365.
+You can submit changes to the documentation at any time here: https://github.com/Microsoft/o365-moodle/tree/master/local/o365docs

 # Contributing
+Please be sure to submit an issue via the Github Issue Tracker before working on any pull requests.

 Before we can accept your pull request, you'll need to electronically complete Microsoft's [Contributor License Agreement](https://cla.microsoft.com/).
 If you've done this for other Microsoft projects, then you're already covered.

 [Why a CLA?](https://www.gnu.org/licenses/why-assign.html) (from the FSF)

+# Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Copyright